Koki Inoue

-Hiroki "Koki" Inoue (井上浩樹, Inoue Hiroki) is a Japanese professional boxer who has held the WBO Asia Pacific light-welterweight title since 2019.
-He is the older cousin of boxers Naoya and Takuma Inoue.
+Hiroki "Koki" Inoue (井上浩樹, Inoue Hiroki) is a Japanese professional boxer.
+He is the older cousin of boxers Naoya Inoue and Takuma Inoue.

 Professional career

 Inoue made his professional debut on 29 December 2015, scoring a first-round knockout (KO) victory over Jackson Koel Lapie at the Ariake Coliseum in Tokyo, Japan.

 After compiling a record of 12–0 (10 KOs) he defeated Valentine Hosokawa on 6 April 2019 at the Korakuen Hall, Tokyo, capturing the Japanese light-welterweight title via ten-round unanimous decision (UD), with the scorecards reading 98–92, 98–93 and 97–93.

 After retaining his title with a fifth-round technical knockout (TKO) against Ryuji Ikeda in July, Inoue defeated Jheritz Chavez on 2 December 2019 at the Korakuen Hall, capturing the vacant WBO Asia Pacific light-welterweight title via seventh-round KO.